luceCoding/Programming-Interview-Questions-in-Python/leetcode/hard/727_minimum_window_subsequence.md

 This builds the chain-like property to fulfill the ordering requirement of the sub-string.

 The only exception to this rule is if we find that the given character of S is the first character of T (T[0]), then we should set all duplicate characters of T first before changing DP[0] to the current index.
 This will start a new possible chain link that could ripple across the other DP elements if the right ordering occurs.

+Worst case is when T and S are the same duplicate set of characters.
+Like S = 'aaaaaaa' and T = 'aa'.
+This would make us set all DP elements of T for each S.

 ```
 from collections import defaultdict